-This is John Michael Montgomery's country variation on 'How do I love thee?
-Let me count the ways.'
-The song evokes images of lovers dancing in the rain, stolen kisses and playful moments, reminding us that when we're in love, even the scent of our betrothed can leave us weak in the knees.
+This song is Montgomery's country variation on Elizabeth Barrett Browning's "How do I love thee?
+Let me count the ways."
+It evokes images of lovers dancing in the rain, stolen kisses and playful moments, reminding us that when we're in love, even the scent of our betrothed can leave us weak in the knees.

 The Knot-Tier: "Better than I was, more than I am / And all of this happened, by takin' your hand."

-Who better than country's power couple, Tim McGraw and Faith Hill, to give us a smoldering love song about the overwhelming intensity of a lover's touch.
-The video for the tune permeates with the chemistry between Tim and his missus, who was expecting their child, Gracie, at the time they filmed it.
+Who better than country's power couple, McGraw and Faith Hill, to give us a smoldering love song about the overwhelming intensity of a lover's touch?
+The video for the tune permeates with the chemistry between McGraw and his wife, who was expecting their daughter Gracie at the time of filming.

-Anne Murray's golden voice has crooned this 1980 classic for the better part of three decades, giving newlyweds a reason to elegantly waltz across the floor while celebrating their big moment.
+Murray's golden voice has crooned this 1980 classic for the better part of four decades, giving newlyweds a reason to elegantly waltz across the floor while celebrating their big moment.

 The Knot-Tier: "This much I know is true / That God blessed the broken road that led me straight to you."

-This song by Rascal Flatts celebrates the miracle and rarity of true love, while also addressing the struggle we endure, sifting through the sands looking for that one exact match who will 'get' us unconditionally, and how grateful we are when we find the person who can see past our shortcomings and love us anyway.
+This song by the Flatts celebrates the miracle and rarity of true love while also addressing the struggle we endure to find it, looking for that one exact match who will "get" us unconditionally, and how grateful we are when we find the person who can see past our shortcomings and love us anyway.

-This 1999 duet between Clint Black and wife Lisa Hartman rocketed to the top of the country charts with its honest reminder of the eternal strength of the marriage vows.
+This 1999 duet between Black and his wife rocketed to the top of the country charts with its honest reminder of the eternal strength of marriage vows.
 Through thick and thin, in sickness and in health, the bonds stay strong.

 The Knot-Tier: "As sure as I live, this love that I give / Is gonna be yours until the day that I die."

-The quintessential love-for-the-ages tune, this Randy Travis classic evokes the kind of deep, abiding love our grandparents vowed through hard work, struggle, lean times, and happiness.
-The title itself inspires us to have hope that real love between two can indeed exist -- and thrive -- through the years.
+A quintessential love-for-the-ages tune, this Travis classic evokes the kind of deep, abiding love our grandparents vowed through hard work, struggle, lean times and happiness.
+The title itself inspires us to have hope that real love between two people can indeed exist -- and thrive -- through the years.